Omniscope can be installed and run on Windows / Linux / Mac Os 64 bit operating system.

 Still unsure?
 Get in touch

-By all means, before setting up your server, gives us a shout, providing some variables like the dataset volume sizes, concurrent users expected and your use cases (e.g. whether the instance will be used for hosting or/and data processing etl / analytics).
+By all means, before setting up your server, gives us a shout, providing some variables like the dataset volume sizes, concurrent users expected and your use cases (e.g. whether the instance will be used for hosting reports for visual data exploration or/and data processing etl / analytics).
 We'll help you evaluate the best specs for your machine or VM.